cambboyle/the-recipe-vault/README.md

 - As an admin, I want to be able to edit recipes so that I can maintain the quality of the application.
 - As an admin, I want to be able to add/delete categories upon user requests.

-### User Flows

-- ADD FLOW DIAGRAMS

 ### User Feedback

 - ADD FEEDBACK

 ## Wireframes

-For help with responsive design and optimal practice, I created wireframes for desktop, tablet, and mobile devices.
+For help with responsive design and optimal practice, I created wireframes for desktop, tablet, and mobile devices using [Balsamiq](https://balsamiq.com/).

 <details>
 <summary>Click for wireframes</summary>